sergiodxa/now-storage/README.md

 const { upload } = require('now-storage');
 ```

-And call the `upload` function with
-[the Now token](https://zeit.co/account/tokens) and the file to upload.
+And call the `upload` function with your [the Now token](https://zeit.co/account/tokens) and the file to upload.

 ```js
 const { url } = await upload(process.env.NOW_TOKEN, {